With nearly 100 majors, minors and concentrations across a range of disciplines, you can specialize in practically anything at CWRU.

 PHYS 166 - Physics Today and Tomorrow: this optional, one-credit pass/no pass course designed to give first-year students a sense of what physicists actually do in their careers, with introductions to a variety of topics at the frontiers of science.
 It is not required, but is strongly recommended for students thinking of majoring in physics.

-Explore political behavior, government institutions, international relations, finance, policy-making, protest and revolution and more in our programs.
+Explore political behavior, government institutions, international relations, political economy, policy-making, protest and revolution, and the politics of regulating finance, guns, the environment and more.

 Major-specific course:

-• Students with a strong interest in a 300-level POSC course and no experience with political science are encouraged to contact the course instructor listed in SIS, or the undergraduate studies coordinator Professor Joseph White (jxw87@case.edu) to discuss their background knowledge for the specific course content.
+- Students with a strong interest in a 300-level POSC course and no experience with political science or related disciplines are encouraged to contact the course instructor listed in SIS to discuss their background knowledge for the specific course content.
+Students can also contact Scout Weber, departmental assistant (sxw1047@case.edu).

 Study the development of polymeric materials and the application of structure-property relationships as you prepare for a career or further education.